- Plan your visit

-This, the last truly wild horse, is naturally skittish and shy.
-The species came to the brink of extinction last century.
+Naturally skittish and shy, Przewalski's Horses were on the brink of extinction last century.
 A visit to Werribee Open Range Zoo provides a rare opportunity to see this species, which has never been tamed by humans.

 Efforts to bring this species back from the brink of extinction have resulted in numbers increasing steadily.
 Such is the success of captive breeding programs that from 1992 to 2004, 90 Mongolian wild horses bred by 24 different institutions in eight countries (including Australia) were returned to the Gobi desert.
 Werribee Open Range Zoo is an important member of the international breeding program for the species, helping to continue its fighting extinction mission.
 There are now thought to be approximately 1,500 Przewalski's Horses in the world.

 Lead mares usually lead the grazing activities.
 In the wild during the summer they usually graze in the early morning or early evening when it is cooler.
 They rest during the heat of the day and they sleep together in a cluster for about four hours a night.
 Przewalski's Horses are social horses.
 They will graze, rest and play together.
 They have individual friendships and live in groups from six to 16 animals.

 - The Przewalski's Horse (pronounced sha-val-ski) is also known as the Mongolian Wild Horse and Takhi (‘spirit’).
 Horses are central to Mongolian culture, and Takhi are a symbol of their national heritage

 - Przewalski's Horses are genetically distinct from domestic horses because they have 66 chromosomes and a domestic horse only has 64.
 If you crossed a Przewalski and a domestic horse you would have 65 chromosomes.
 Crossing the two produces infertile young

 - Przewalski's Horses lack a forelock or fringe and their zebra-like mane stands erect, making them look very different from the domesticated horse

 - Their hooves are wide, black and hard and in captivity, they need be trimmed back once or twice a year